 Some people brought their children to Jesus for Him to place His hands on them.
 The disciples saw them and scolded them for doing so, but Jesus called the children to Him and said, “Let the children come to me and do not stop them, because the Kingdom of God belongs to such as these.
 Remember this!
 Whoever does not receive the Kingdom of God like a child will never enter it.”

-Perhaps we should begin by stating what Baptism is not!
-Baptism is not a magical incantation which makes God love your child.
-According to everything that Christians believe, your child was created by God and is already loved by God, no matter what you decide about his/her Baptism.
+Baptism is not a magical incantation which makes God love your child, nor a requirement for your child to enter Heaven, be saved, or even be a good person here and now.
+According to everything that Christians believe, your child was created by God and is already loved by God, no matter what you decide about their Baptism.

 Therefore, Baptism is first and foremost an opportunity for Christian parents to make certain promises which are vital to the spiritual well-being of our children.